ycxia/nanodet-plus-rk3588/README.md

-# rk3588-nanodetplus
+# rk3588 nanodet-plus npu2

-Deploy nanodet-plus model on rk3588
+Deploy nanodet-plus model on rk3588.

-1. Change some parameters for your model in include/postprocess.h.
+1. Change parameters for your models in include/postprocess.h.

    example: nanodet-EfficientNet-Lite2_512